zocker-160/SheepitOS/README.md

 ### Versions

-There will be a CLI version of it very soon.
+This is the XFCE version, you can find the CLI version [here](https://github.com/zocker-160/SheepitOS/tree/CLI).

 ## Usage